 Patrick Pine is the Chief Administrative Officer for the Robert F. Kennedy Medical Plan and Juan De La Cruz Pension Plan.
 Both are Taft Hartley benefit trusts serving employees and dependents of firms having collective bargaining agreements with the United Farm Workers (UFW).
 He has served in these roles since 2010.

 Mr. Pine previously served as the manager of corporate and union benefits for organizations including Adidas America and multiple union trusts in the Northwest for American Benefit Plan Administrators.
 Prior to his career in the benefits arena, he spent 20 years in the public sector in Oregon and Nevada.
 He worked for the late Oregon Governor Straub and also former Nevada Governor and US Senator Bryan.
-He managed budget and finance for Clark County (Las Vegas), Nevada and for municipal utilities in Nevada and Oregon.
+He managed budget and finance for Clark County (Las Vegas), Nevada and for regional utilities in Nevada and Oregon.
 Mr. Pine has an MBA and BA from Willamette University, Salem OR.

 Mr. Pine is the current Vice Chair of the California Health Care Coalition.
 He is a past president of the Oregon Health Care Purchasers Coalition and past president of the Oregon Municipal Finance Officers Association.
+He has spoken at previous Made in America conferences.

 Michael is responsible for overseeing global equity investment strategies and leads Capital Innovations’ Investment Policy Group, a forum for analyzing broader secular and cyclical trends that Capital Innovations believes will influence investment opportunities.
 Recognized for his expertise in Real Asset investing, he is a regular contributor to Bloomberg Television, Radio and Bloomberg Events.